FlatFilers/vuejs-adapter/README.md

 [Read more about these changes here](https://flatfile.com/docs/implementing-embeds/)

-There is now only 1 required input, and that is `:token` (which you must receive from your backend), more information in the link above.
+There is now only 1 required input, and that is `:token` (which you must receive from your backend).

 [Read more about generating a Token here](https://flatfile.com/docs/sdk/)